Mercury makes a brief appearance as Mars cavorts with Saturn.

-This week, Mars courses through the famous Beehive cluster (M44) in the constellation Cancer the Crab — a great treat for anyone who owns binoculars or a telescope.
-On June 15, as Saturn watches from the wings about 1.2° away, Mars gleams like a brownish-yellow jewel in the midst of the cluster's smattering of stars.
+This week, Mars courses through the famous Beehive cluster (M44) in the constellation Cancer the Crab — a great treat for anyone who owns binoculars or telescopes.
+On June 15, as Saturn watches from the wings about 1.2° away, Mars gleams like an ochre jewel in the midst of the cluster's smattering of stars.

-Two nights later, June 17, Mars passes 0.6° north of Saturn.
+Two nights later, on June 17, Mars passes 0.6° north of Saturn.
 Low-power, rich-field telescopes will show both planets in the same field of view.
-Mars lies in the foreground, 212 million miles (341 million km) away.
-Saturn is 917 million miles (1.48 billion km) away, while the Beehive cluster forms the backdrop 580 light-years away.
+Mars lies in the foreground, 212 million miles (341 million kilometers) away.
+Saturn is 917 million miles (1.48 billion kilometers) away, while the Beehive cluster forms the backdrop 580 light-years away.
 The cluster itself is about 10 light-years across.

 Other sky events, June 13–22June 17, 2006 /// Mars 0.6° north of Saturn June 18, 2006 /// Last Quarter Moon, 10:08 a.m.
 EDTJune 20, 2006 /// Mercury at greatest eastern elongation (25°)